 Fargo serves as a central healthcare hub for North Dakota, western Minnesota, and parts of South Dakota.
 Its hospitals, specialty centers, and community health facilities create a comprehensive training environment for ACNP students.
 This geographic advantage allows trainees to gain exposure to a wide range of patient demographics, healthcare delivery models, and clinical challenges.
 From urban trauma centers to rural hospitals, students learn to adapt their skills to varied and often limited resource environments.

 The city's position in the Red River Valley also supports cross-state collaboration in acute care services.
-ACNP students benefit from interprofessional teamwork experiences, working alongside physicians, physician assistants, respiratory therapists, and pharmacists to manage patients with urgent or life threatening conditions (American Association of Nurse Practitioners).
+ACNP students benefit from interprofessional teamwork experiences, working alongside physicians, physician assistants, respiratory therapists, and pharmacists to manage patients with urgent or life-threatening conditions (American Association of Nurse Practitioners).

 Academic Structure and Curriculum Focus

-Nurse practitioner programs in Fargo emphasize a balance between advanced clinical skills and leadership capabilities.
+NP nursing programs in Fargo emphasize a balance between advanced clinical skills and leadership capabilities.
 Core curriculum areas often include:

 • Adult Gerontology Acute Care Specialization: Focuses on diagnosing and managing acute and critical conditions in adults and older adults.